-To exercise this warranty, write or call your local Newport office or representative, or contact Newport headquarters in Irvine, California.
-You will be given prompt assistance and return instructions.
+To exercise this warranty, write or call a local Newport office or representative, or contact Newport headquarters in Irvine, California.
+Prompt assistance and return instructions will be given.
 Send the product, freight prepaid, to the indicated service facility.
 Repairs will be made and the instrument returned freight prepaid.
 Repaired products are warranted for the remainder of the original warranty period or 90 days, whichever first occurs.